visionjain/Microsoft-future-ready-talent-project/README.md

 project discription --
 problem -artificial and chemicalised milk products and food products. the products which are sold with harmful chemicals in it by which the life span of people gets low.

 soln- this project will solve this problem by supplying A+ quality of food and milk products to health consious people .I made this project on github and deployed it to the static web apps in azure.
-I made this project by reserching the problems on food and supplys , this project is hosted on azure and github both. azure link (deployment URL) = https://icy-pebble-008bd3a10.1.azurestaticapps.net/ github link (source code) = https://github.com/visionjain/Microsoft-future-ready-talent-project . please view the github link I gave .
-I gave the full project with the discription and code and deployment . else my project was rejected and told that you didnt gave the code . please review. tech used - Static Web Apps, Azure SQL Database
+I made this project by reserching the problems on food and supplys , this project is hosted on azure and github both. azure link (deployment URL) = https://icy-pebble-008bd3a10.1.azurestaticapps.net/ github link (source code) = https://github.com/visionjain/Microsoft-future-ready-talent-project . please view the github link I gave . please review. tech used - Static Web Apps, Azure SQL Database

 Project demo URL= https://icy-pebble-008bd3a10.1.azurestaticapps.net/